arkoaikins/alx-system_engineering-devops/0x10-https_ssl/README.md

 This project involves 3 tasks
 In this project,
-- I add SSL certificate to my network connections(on my load balancer serving two webservers)
+- I add terminating SSL certificate to my Haproxyon  my lb-01 server(on my load balancer serving two webservers)
-- I use SSL encript the communication between web browsers and my web server
+- I enforce HTTPS traffic so that no unencrypted traffic is possible.
+- And configure HAproxy to automatically redirect HTTP traffic to HTTPS.
 - so that posible hackers can not intercept any information

 ## Project details